otrv4/otrv4/architecture-decisions/015-encoding.md

 (transmission and storage).

-The byte array to bit string and viceversa encoding (with little-endian) is, therefore, defined as (as defined in RFC8032):
+The byte array to bit string and viceversa encoding (with little-endian) is, therefore, defined as (as defined in RFC 8032):

 Bit strings are converted to byte arrays by taking bits from left to right, packing those from the least significant bit of each byte to the most